fairport-io/get-fairport-io/README.md

 ### Add Node To Existing Cluster Using the Helper Script

-Log into a control-plane/server node and run one of the following commands to generate a script used to join the cluster:
+Log into a control-plane/server node and run one of the following commands to generate a script used to join the cluster.
+Run the script on the node you want to add to the cluster.

 - Agent/Worker: `/usr/local/bin/fp-add-agent`
 - Server/Control-plane: `/usr/local/bin/fp-add-server`